 There probably would still be hospitals, but the use of oxygen may not have been as huge as in the post WWI big boom in cigarette sales era and rise in lung cancer and COPD.
 People would still get pneumonia and other lung diseases, but the era of discovery may never have arrived.
 Many of these disease infested people would simply suffer and die in their homes.

 Food would be less safe, as we may never have invented quality assurances to guarantee safe foods.
 Likewise, we may never have invented pesticides and chemical fertilizers that provide us with an abundance of safe foods.

 Even the poorest in America today can afford to buy fresh produce from a local market.
 And those who can't usually can get fair government assistance to do so.
 Would it be this way had Ben Franklin persuaded other members of the 2nd Continental Congress against signing that document.

-The ABG machine and other lab technologies so important to our medical field may never have been discovered, let alone the ability to know what pH, CO2, PO2 or hemoglobin is.
+The ABG machine and other lab machines so importatnt to the medical field may never have been discovered, let alone the ability to know what pH, CO2 and PO2 or hemoglobin is.
 The hypoxic drive theory that drove this profession for its first 50 years would never have been concocted, let alone disproven.
 That type of deep research would be left to a far fetched country with a booming economy to afford such luxuries.

-The iron lung would have remained the work of fiction writers, and the technology we have today to allow people with life threatening diseases to get over the hump and live another 20 years would be a pipe dream.
-So to would be the ability to give babies born with abnormalities, or born too early, a chance to survive past birth.
+The iron lung would have remained a pipe dream, let alone the sophisticated technology that exists today to allow people a chance to get over the hump and live another 20 years.
+And, any babies born with diseases, or too early, would have no chance of surviving.